-Date Key Event 2013 Pedago, LLC was founded in 2013 by Alexie Harper, Ori Ratner, and Tom Adams with a mission to change how we all learn.
-2014 Pedago, LLC created Smartly in 2014, inspired by a desire to bring Active Learning practices to the educational technology sector that's dominated today by passive learning approaches.

-2016 In 2016, Smartly launched its Master of Business Administration (MBA) degree program and accepted its first cohort of MBA students.
-2017 In 2017, Smartly accepted the first cohort into its Executive MBA degree program.
-2018 In 2018, Smartly became "Smartly Institute."
-2020 In 2020, Smartly Institute was renamed "Quantic School of Business and Technology."
-2020 In February 2020, the Distance Education Accrediting Commission (DEAC) granted accreditation to Quantic School of Business and Technology following a comprehensive review of its quality curricula and operational practices.
-2020 In June 2020 Quantic School of Business and Technology became a member of the State Authorization Reciprocity Agreement (SARA) which allows the institution to deliver programs to residents of all member states.
-2022 In 2022 Quantic added Valar Institute as a division focusing on leadership and management.
+2013 Pedago, LLC was founded in 2013 by Alexie Harper, Ori Ratner, and Tom Adams with a mission to change how we all learn.
+Pedago, LLC created Smartly, inspired by a desire to bring Active Learning practices 2014 to the educational technology sector that's dominated today by passive learning approaches.
+Smartly launched its Master of Business Administration (MBA) degree program and 2016 accepted its first cohort of MBA students.
+2017 Smartly accepted its first cohort to the Executive MBA degree program.
+Smartly became "Smartly Institute."
+2018 Smartly Institute was renamed "Quantic School of Business and Technology" 2020 (QSBT).
+In February 2020, the Distance Education Accrediting Commission (DEAC) granted 2020 accreditation to QSBT following a comprehensive review of its quality curricula and operational practices.
+In June 2020, QSBT became a member of the State Authorization Reciprocity 2020 Agreement (SARA) which allows the institution to deliver programs to residents of all member states.
+Quantic added Valar Institute as a division focusing on leadership and 2022 management.